xdai-nyu/xdai-nyu.github.io/_curriculum/week-16.md

 - Add your project reports in the [final project folder](https://drive.google.com/drive/folders/1llLehwlK_Mw5dDJzCWizntVzKHbco2eu?usp=drive_link).
 Two options:

 1. You may create a PDF document with a paper style formating, OR
-1. you may choose to use your website.
+1. you may choose to use your [github page website](https://xdai-nyu.github.io/projects/).
 If you use your website, add a googe doc in the submission folder with your project website link, and please format your website well (fix the bold formating, add bullets, link the appropriate links, etc.).
 [Here are some formating tips for markdown pages.](https://www.markdownguide.org/basic-syntax/)

 Final project report required sections: